Search through our list of words to see an explanation of what you need to know.

 The Foamy is our interpretation of a high performing soft-top surfboard.
 Super resistant thanks to our patented A/V-ST Construction and soft and secure at the same time.
 The KANOA foamy is a totally new approach to surfboard construction and shows to be one of the most performing soft-tops out there.

-If there were one board to rule them all in the world of tiny waves, the performance groveler would be it.
-Grovelers are pretty similar in terms of shape to shortboards, though draw in elements from other boards like fish boards so that they are able to perform well in these smaller conditions.
-The Eggplant is our performance groveler.
+If there were one board to rule them all in the world of tiny waves, the groveler would be it.
+Grovelers are pretty similar in terms of shape to shortboards, though draw in elements from other boards like fish boards.
+Their shape has a slightly wider outline and some more volume below the chest so that they are able to perform well in these smaller conditions.
+The Eggplant is our performance groveler with loads of float and paddle power but also slightly sharper rails towards the tail for some shortboard-like performance.
+The bigger sizes are the perfect entry level hardboard for up&comers that want to move on from a mini mal or softtop to shred their first shorter surfboard.

 Draping five toes over the nose of the board.
 A “cheater five” is where the surfer is actually placing the majority of his or her weight on the back foot, and simply sticking the forward foot out as far as it can go.